-- Both students must have completed the room swap form and obtain the AD signature.
+- Both students must have completed the room swap form and obtain the RHD or AD signature.

-- Both the student and the resident that wish to swap must go in person together to the Housing Office, both with the approved Room Swap form to sign out the new keys.
+- Both the student and the resident that wish to swap must go in person together to the Housing Office, each with the approved Room Swap form to sign out the new keys.

-- Both students must retrieve their new keys from the Hartley Hospitality Desk and move within 24 hours of signing their new Occupancy Agreements.
+- Both students must retrieve the new keys from the Hartley Hospitality Desk and move within 24 hours of signing the new Occupancy Agreements.

-- The swap will be voided if the students moves are not completed within 24 hours.
+- The swap will be voided if both students' moves are not completed within 24 hours.

 In addition, please be aware of the following policies: